dustalov/evalica/README.md

 Refer to the [food.csv](food.csv) file as an input example.

+## Web Application

+Evalica has a built-in [Gradio](https://www.gradio.app/) application that can be launched as `python3 -m evalica.gradio`.
+Please ensure that the library was installed as `pip install evalica[gradio]`.

 ## Implemented Methods

 | **Method** | **In Python** | **In Rust** |